lanzhouBWH/Toolbox-for-National-Inpatient-Sample--NIS-/README.md

 Institute: Brigham and Women's Hospital, Harvard Medical School

-This Provides Python Codes and Slurm Job Scheduler for data management, statistical inference, and data visualization.
+This provides Python Codes and Slurm Job Scheduler for data management, statistical inference, and data visualization.
 It illustrates the use of
-If you used my codes for your paper, please cite this toolbox in your publication.

-Lan, Z. Toolbox for National Inpatient Sample (NIS) (Version 0.0.1) [Computer software].
+Lan, Z. Toolbox for National Inpatient Sample (NIS) (Version 0.0.1).

 Please make sure that your HPC Supercomputer meets the following requirements:
 | System | Version | Description |